kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 | `With Jinja Template` | User Jinja with all the hosts Attributes to rewrite the value       |

 #### Split
 Add a pattern to the field.
-This Pattern contains a seperator where you want to split the string, and then the index for the result.
+This pattern contains a separator where you want to split the string, and then the index for the result.

 Example: